Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 - Calories: 353

-Besides, it is always an option to enhance a wide variety of dishes with its distinctive flavor.
+Besides, enhancing a wide variety of dishes with its distinctive flavor is always an option.

-Finally, there is another fatty fish on the list of the best foods high in vitamin A.
+Finally, another fatty fish is on the list of the best foods high in vitamin A.

 Although claims can vary widely, 100 grams of mackerel contains approximately the following nutrients (*):

 - Vitamin D: 101